 Lezioni della classe erogate in presenza

 The course aims at providing a general overview on IT law and how it has evolved in order to respond to the rapid technological and social change.
 The first module basically introduces the key concepts of the relevant legal systems.
 The second module explores the relationship between law and technology with a view to highlighting the most critical legal issues raised by technological developments.
-Particularly, a focus is devoted to the analysis of the evolution of the legal concepts of sovereignty and regulation in the age of globalization.
-Finally, the third module of the course focuses on the law of the governance of the Internet.
-After a general framework, protection of fundamental rights (freedom of speech and data protection) and the emergence of new rights and actors on the Internet are examined.
+After a general framework on the challenges raised by the Internet, the course explores the protection of fundamental rights (freedom of speech and data protection) and the emergence of new rights and actors on the digital sphere

 - Deal with the main issues regarding Internet regulation and the protection of fundamental rights in the digital era.